-Protecting important seabird nesting sites and major salmon spawning rivers, Togiak National Wildlife Refuge extends over 4.7 million acres - an area the size of Connecticut and Rhode Island combined - from the cold waters of Bristol Bay to the treeless tundra uplands of the Ahklun Mountains to the north.
-Almost half of these lands, the northern 2.3 million acres, are designated as the Togiak Wilderness Area, the second largest contiguous Wilderness Area within the National Wildlife Refuge System.
+Protecting important seabird nesting sites and major salmon spawning rivers, Togiak National Wildlife Refuge extends over 4.7 million acres - an area the size of Connecticut and Rhode Island combined - from the cold waters of Bristol Bay to the treeless tundra uplands of the Ahklun Mountains in Southwest Alaska.
+Almost half of these lands - the northern 2.3 million acres - are designated as the Togiak Wilderness Area, the second largest contiguous Wilderness Area within the National Wildlife Refuge System.

-The rugged Ahklun and Wood River Mountains lie partly within the refuge which also includes drainages for the Kanektok, Goodnews and Togiak Rivers.
-These pristine, free flowing rivers not only offer scenic qualities and outstanding recreation opportunities but their runs of salmon serves as an important subsistence fisheries.
-The rivers contribute a large part of Togiak's production of nearly 3 million Chinook, sockeye, chum, pink and Coho salmon annually, the primary subsistence resource for residents of seven local villages.
+The rugged Ahklun and Wood River Mountains lie partly within the refuge, which also includes drainages for the Kanektok, Goodnews, and Togiak Rivers.
+These pristine, free-flowing rivers offer scenic views and outstanding recreation opportunities while providing important subsistence salmon fisheries.
+The rivers contribute a large part of Togiak's production of nearly three million Chinook, sockeye, chum, pink, and Coho salmon annually - the primary subsistence resource for residents of seven local villages.

 Togiak National Wildlife Refuge encompasses a wide variety of landscapes including the Akutan Mountains, tundra, sea cliffs, rivers, lakes, estuaries, and marshy lowlands.